-Comparator IA Flexible Investment.
-Benchmark Our aim is to help you monitor how well your investment is performing - the benchmark may be used to compare the performance of the Fund.
+Comparator Benchmark IA Flexible Investment.

+Our aim is to help you monitor how well your investment is performing - the benchmark may be used to compare the performance of the Fund.

 The Manager believes that this is an appropriate benchmark comparator for the Fund, given the investment policy of the Fund and the approach taken by the Manager when investing the Fund's portfolio.
 The Fund does not use this benchmark as a target, and nor is the Fund constrained by the benchmark.

-It should be used for reference purposes only Base Currency Sterling Sterling ISA status Qualifying investment for stocks and shares ISA Minimum purchase, redemption and holding levels Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (X) £1,000 £500 £1,000 The Manager in its absolute r may for each relevant class of Unit waive such minima te discretion.
-Where a person is a participator in a monthly savings schem operated by the Manager, the minimum value of Units which match be purchased each month is $\pounds250$. ne minimum value of Units which may Accounting Dates Annual accounting date: 31 March Interim accounting date: 30 September Fees and Expenses Accumulation Units: X Fund Management Fee X Accumulation: 0.50% per annum Charge for investment research: None For further detail on the fees and expenses, see section 7, "Fees and Expenses", above.
+It should be used for reference purposes only

+Classes of Units Minimum Redemption Request Minimum Holding Level in its absolute discretion.

+Accumulation Units (X) £1,000 £500 £1,000

+The Manager may for each relevant class of Unit waive such minima be purchased each month is £250.

+Where a person is a participator in a monthly savings scheme operated by the Manager, the minimum value of Units which may

+For further detail on the fees and expenses, see section 7, "Fees and Expenses", above.